US SEC votes to advance stock market overhaul proposals - ExBulletin

 US SEC votes to advance stock market overhaul proposals

-NEW YORK, Dec 14 (Reuters) – The U.S. Securities and Exchange Commission voted on Wednesday to propose some of the most significant changes to the structure of the U.S. stock market in nearly two decades, aimed at bolstering transparency and transparency. equity while increasing competition for stock orders from individual investors. .
+The U.S. Securities and Exchange Commission has voted to propose some of the most significant changes to the structure of the U.S. stock market in nearly two decades, aimed at enhancing transparency and fairness while increasing competition for orders purchase of shares by individual investors.

 Proposals include a requirement to send tradeable retail stock orders to auction before they are executed, a new standard for brokers to show they are getting the best possible executions for client orders, and trading increments and lower access fees on exchanges, the SEC said.